 ADMINISTRATOR

-- Provides complete access to the Dashboard to manage integrations, site configuration, design, analytics, content, and users
+- This role provides full administrative access to Stacks, including the ability to manage integrations, site configuration, design, content, and manage user accounts

 - Users assigned to this role are typically in a management or decision-maker position who require the highest level permissions